 - Look for the padlock found in the URL bar at the top of the screen.
 If the page is legitimate you can click on the padlock icon and view the security details for the site.

-If you have been a Victim of a Fraud/Scam follow these quick tips
+If you have been a victim of a fraud or a scam, follow these quick tips:

 - Consider changing your e-mail password